Arkansas Headwaters Recreation Area

 Salida to Vallie Bridge

 Just below Salida, the river flows into Bighorn Sheep Canyon, a granite canyon dotted with stands of pinyon pine, juniper and oak brush.
 Anglers especially enjoy this segment — it offers deep pools, rock banks and gravel bars.
-Boaters will find Class II–IV rapids in this segment.
+Boaters will find Class II–III rapids in this segment.
+This section offers some of the best walk-and-wade and float-fishing in the park.

 Three people riding ATVs on a dirt trail